Valentine’s Day Decor Ideas

 (Links to products I used are included)

 I read a lot about lowering the “feed dogs” on your machine when stitching free-motion embroidery.
 Feed dogs are the little teeth on your sewing machine that feed your fabric evenly through the machine.
-These teeth are extremely important because they help us produce perfectly spaced, even stitches whenever we sew garments, piece quilts, or applique shapes on our machine.
-Most people (including me!) recommend that you lower the feed dogs for free-motion embroidery.
+These teeth are essential because they help us produce perfectly spaced, even stitches whenever we sew garments, piece quilts, or applique shapes on our machine.

 If your machine doesn’t let you lower the feed dogs (my lever is near the bobbin) then you just need a feed plate for your machine to cover up the feeds.